epochml/bylaws/technical-team/information-security.md

 * Export controlled information
 * Epoch credentials with access to medium or high-risk information

-Examples of medium risk systems may include, but are not limited to, the following:
+Examples of high risk systems may include, but are not limited to, the following:

 * FreeIPA
 * Bitwarden